squid-cache/squid-cache.github.io/ConfigExamples/Intercept/SslBumpExplicit.rst

  . /!\ The low-privilege account varies by OS and may not be 'squid' in your system.

- . /!\ also, be aware that SELinux and AppArmour permissions may need to be updated to allow the Squdi helper to use this directory.
+ . /!\ also, be aware that SELinux and AppArmour permissions may need to be updated to allow the Squid helper to use this directory.

- . /!\ certificates cache directory uses only if squid configured with --enable-ssl-crtd.
+ . /!\ certificates cache directory used only if squid configured with --enable-ssl-crtd.
 Otherwise bump will work, but no certificates will store anywhere.

 == Troubleshooting ==